 The Civic Engagement Award recognizes a Friends Group organization for outstanding efforts in promoting, educating, and advocating for a THC State Historic Site to public entitites, to maintain or elevate the site as a recognized community asset.

 The Friendraising Award recognizes a Friends Group organization for creatively engaging and bringing together diverse community stakeholders to build on or create a supporting partnership organization that supports the THC State Historic Site.

 The Stewardship Award recognizes a Friends Group organization for outstanding volunteer service augmenting site staff capacity through any number of volunteer assistance: hiring temporary staff, fundraising for additional operational support, maintenance or preservation needs, and/or providing in-kind services or supples.

-Announcements regarding the nomination process and deadlines for 2020 will be available in May.
+The Friends Alliance Awards are now open for nominations through June 12, 2019.
+Nomination information and forms can be found here.
 Friends Groups may be nominated by site staff, Friends Group members, or by others in their communities, for their exemplary volunteer efforts to support the historic sites that they're passionate about.
 Questions concerning nominations can be submitted to Angela Reed, Community Partnerships Coordinator—Historic Sites Division, by email.

 Click here to read about the 2019 Friends Alliance Award recipients!